Skip to main content

 Footwear

-Sturdy robust outdoor footwear with ankle support such as trail boots or army type boots are good options.
+Sturdy robust outdoor footwear with ankle support such as trail boots or army type combat boots are good options.
 2-3 pairs of decent woollen socks is ideal.
 Waterproof socks such as “SealSkinz” are a good addition in wet weather.

 Head covering